xzzulz/microbi/readme.md

 ![microbi](http://nzonbi.github.io/microbi/img/microbi.png)

 # microbi.js
-v0.3.1
+v0.4.0

-Minimalist API server and static http server for Node.js.
+Minimalist api server and static http server for Node.js.

 ## Overview

-Microbi is a minimalist http server and API server, that is easy to modify and customize.
-Created it because I like tools that are as simple as possible.
-Also to have some fun and to learn.
+Microbi is a minimalist api server and static http server.
+It allows to easily serve apis and static files from a single tool.
+Which may be good for having a simple setup for locally installed apps, or for development, prototyping, and/or production of low traffic web apps.
+Microbi is not optimized for high performance, so it may not be ideal for high traffic sites.

 license (MIT)

+## Features

+* Can function as an api server and/or static server.
+* Api ops use a global mime type, individual ops can override it.
+* Api ops support streams.
+* Allows to set up multiple servers.
+* All server features are supported by test cases.

 ## Documentation

-The source code has detailed comments.

 Microbi has two ways to use:
-- Installed globally, the microbi command can be used to launch a static server on any folder.
+- Installed globally, the microbi command can be used to launch static servers on any folder.
-- Use `require('microbi')` and define an api to use as an api server and static server.
+- Use `require('microbi')` and can be used as an api server and/or static server.

 ### Global command: static server